Plant-Based on a Budget

 TRADER JOE’s and SPROUTS

 If you’re lucky enough to live near a Trader Joe’s or a Sprouts Farmers Market (actually a grocery), take advantage of your good fortune.
-Sprouts Markets tends to have great prices on fresh produce, especially their sale items.
+Sprouts Markets tend to have great prices on fresh produce, especially their sale items.
 Trader Joe’s has good prices on nonperishables such as organic quinoa and organic canned beans, as well as on frozen fruits and vegetables, both organic and conventional.

 KEEPING COSTS DOWN AT HOME